-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, click on the French flag below to access the original text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Tara Pacific Expedition

-"At first, we had the dream of erasing the damage caused by man on this island, sums up Frédéric Tardieu.
+Frédéric Tardieu sums up the birth of this environmental project in Pangatalan as follows: "Originally, we had a dream to erase the damage done by man on this island....
 Today it has become a struggle to make this tiny place on Earth a lung of biodiversity. "

 Originally from Marseilles, he and his wife Chris created in 2012 the Sulubaai Foundation in the Philippines, a year after they set their sights on the small island of Pangatalan, near Palawan.
 At an age when others are beginning to think about retirement, the couple left everything in France to devote themselves to the restoration of the island, whose reef and vegetation were devastated.

 In 2016, the Tardieu family and the Sulubaai Foundation team succeeded in transforming an area of about 40 hectares around the island into a maritime protected area (MPA), where fishing is prohibited.
 They have reconstructed an artificial reef with coral cuttings.
 They have surrounded themselves with marine biologists, hosted scientific missions, and raised awareness among the inhabitants of the villages of Shark Fin Bay about the protection of mangroves and the coastline, both on land and underwater...